 A dedicated champion for urban causes and midtown Phoenix, Edward Jensen has been hailed as one of central-city Phoenix’s leading thinkers.
 He is the head of his eponymous firm, Edward Jensen urban productions, whose work helps individuals and organizations advance our community with an emphasis on technology design, arts, and the urban form.
 Past major initiatives of the firm have included The Downtown Phoenix Podcast, a critically acclaimed program that created spacious and intelligent conversation on issues important to urban civics, as well as other urban design projects, political campaigns, and major central-city initiatives.

-Current civic engagements and appointments include serving as a Commissioner of the City of Phoenix Arts & Culture Commission.
-Past engagements include serving as President of the Board of Directors of the Midtown Neighborhood Association and a Commissioner of the City of Phoenix Arts & Culture Commission.
+Other civic engagements and appointments include serving as a Commissioner of the City of Phoenix Arts & Culture Commission.
+Past engagements include serving as President of the Board of Directors of the Midtown Neighborhood Association and on the steering committees for the Hance Park Conservancy and Downtown Voices Coalition.
 He is a 2011 alumnus of Arizona State University, having graduated with honors in Urban and Metropolitan Studies from the School of Public Affairs and a recipient of Outstanding Service and Outstanding Student Leader awards.